-Challenges regarding data sharing and direct access
+Data sharing and direct access

 Sharing of online industrial data from Hydro is very challenging due to experiences in the past where the data systems have been attacked from the outside with the intent of bringing down the production.
 In addition, there is strong scepticism against letting outsiders (research partners) have general access to data.